 Can I get a back-dated TUE?

-When the report is received from the laboratory, an initial review will take place to verify whether the player has a valid TUE for the substance(s) concerned, and whether the results of the analysis are consistent with the TUE granted.
-If these conditions are met, the result of the test will be recorded as negative.
+When the report is received from the laboratory, an initial review will take place to verify that the substance is that for which a valid TUE exists, and that the results of the analysis are consistent with the conditions of that TUE.
+If this is the case, the no further action will be taken.